 Christmas is already around the corner.
-You may be in denial because your tan lines have yet to fade, but summer is waning and it’s high time to start planning your holiday travels.
-Between the mulled wine, carols, and delicious sweet treats, organizing a trip to a Christkindelsmärik in Europe is a surefire way to make you want to skip fall altogether and head straight into December.
-So, this year, plan for a perfectly wintry holiday experience at one of these seven amazing Christmas markets in Europe.
+You may be in denial because snow has yet to arrive, but fall is behind us, and it’s high time to start planning your holiday travels.
+Between the mulled wine, carols, and delicious sweet treats, organizing a trip to a Christkindelsmärik in Europe is the most festive way to head straight into the holiday season.
+Christmas in Europe must be celebrated with a cinnamon coated chimny cakle in one hand and cheese-filled bratwurst in the other.
+So, this year, plan for a perfectly wintry holiday experience at one of the seven best Christmas markets in Europe.

 1. Leipzig, Germany

-Dating back to 1458, Leipzig’s market is one of the oldest in Germany, as well as one of the largest, with attractions ranging from a fairytale forest to a 65-foot Christmas tree.
-More than 250 stalls — including a medieval market, one of the main attractions — are spread across six locations in the historical city center.
+Dating back to 1458, Leipzig’s Christmas market is one of the oldest in Germany, as well as one of the largest with more than 250 stalls — including a medieval market, one of the main attractions — are spread across six locations in the historical city center.

-The magic of a Leipzig Christmas is found in the simple pleasures, like nibbling on local Pulsnitz gingerbread as traditional trombonists perform their nightly routine on the balcony of the Old Town Hall.
-Don’t leave without finding a Feuerzangenbowle stand; the traditional German alcoholic drink involves setting a rum-soaked sugarloaf on fire and allowing it to drip into mulled wine.
-Leipzig’s market takes place from November 27th until December 23rd.
+The magic of a Leipzig Christmas is found in the simple pleasures, like nibbling on local pulsnitz gingerbread as traditional trombonists perform their nightly routine on the balcony of the Old Town Hall.
+Don’t leave without finding a feuerzangenbowle stand; the traditional German alcoholic drink involves setting a rum-soaked sugarloaf on fire and allowing it to drip into mulled wine.
+Leipzig’s market takes place from November 23 until December 23, 2021.

 2. Kaysersberg, France

 The Kaysersberg Christmas market festivities take place along the town’s historic ramparts — including a watchtower that was once part of the Château de Kaysersberg.
-Craftsmen’s huts at the market include floral art, pottery, and Christmas decorations produced from blown glass, wood, fabrics, and other artisan specialities.
-Save room for must-try Christmas treats like bredeles (a traditional biscuit from the area), gingerbread, malt beers, and mulled wine.
-The town, fully decked out in thousands of lights, also puts on a series of Christmas concerts and recitals to ring in the Advent season.
-Kaysersberg’s Christmas market only takes place on the four weekends between November 30th and December 23rd.
+Craftsmen’s wooden chalets at the market include wooden toys, pottery, and Christmas decorations produced from blown glass, wood, fabrics, and other artisan specialties.
+Save room for must-try Christmas treats like bredeles (a traditional biscuit from the area made with almonds, nuts, anise, chocolate or vanilla), kougelhopfs, hot chocolate, and mulled wine.
+The Alastian town of Kaysersberg, fully decked out in lights, wreaths, and pine garlands hosts the Christmas market every weekend (Friday, Saturday, and Sunday) from 26 November to 19 December 2021.

 3. Vienna, Austria